Norbert Gleicher: DHEA controversy

+Gleicher has been criticized for recommending his own brand of DHEA to his patients without always informing them that he owns the brand.
+His brand costs much more than competing brands.

 Personal life

 Gleicher is divorced and the father of two daughters.
 In 2019, Gleicher was the subject of a social profile in The New York Times.
 He lives on the Upper East Side of Manhattan.